grig23/primetime.en/help/primetime-ad-insertion/technical-reference/bootstrap-api.md

 # Bootstrap API {#bootstrap-api}

 The Bootstrap API is typically the URL that is sent to the client/video playback APIs.
-For options and parameters that can be configured, refer to the [Bootstrap API parameters](#bootstrap-api-parameters)
+For options and parameters that can be configured, refer to the [Bootstrap API parameters](#bootstrap-api-parameters).

 ## Send a command to the Manifest Server {#send-a-command-to-the-manifest-server}